JarlSamseth/Keyboard-shortcuts/README.md

 # Keyboard-shortcuts
-Smart Keyboard shortcuts in AutoHotkey scripts makes typing faster and way more comfortable than standard Windows QWERTY-keyboards.
+Smart Keyboard shortcuts for Windows using AutoHotkey scripts - makes typing faster and way more comfortable than standard QWERTY-keyboards.

 How to "install" these shortcuts on your windows computer?
 1. Install Autohotkey app: https://autohotkey.com/